 Despite the difficulties in marginal regions, culture and economy were generally flowering in Europe during the Little Ice Age.
 This is most visible in the way that people transformed their environment during the 17th and 18th centuries with expanding agriculture and large scale land reclamation, for example in the Netherlands and England.

 The Little Ice Age also coincided with the maritime expansion of Europe and the creation of seaborne trading and later colonial empires.
 First came the Spanish and Portuguese, followed by the Dutch, English and other European nations.
 Key to this success was the development of shipbuilding technology which was a response to both trading, strategic but also climatic pressures.

 Art and architecture also flourished, which is probably best embodied in the wonderful winter landscape paintings which can be considered a direct result of the Little Ice Age.
-These paintings show us skating people enjoying themselves, a sign that they were more than capable to withstand the hasher winter conditions and that they had also enough food.4 The latter is a key element in the success of European culture at that time.
+These paintings show us ice-skaters enjoying themselves, a sign that they were more than capable to withstand the hasher winter conditions and that they had also enough food.4 The latter is a key element in the success of European culture at that time.

 During the later Middle Ages, slowly but steadily farmers started to experiment with new agricultural methods, in order to adapt to increasingly unpredictable climates and also stimulated by the growth of profitable markets in growing cities and increasing long distance trade.